rdov/rdov.github.io/rdov_whitepaper.md

 Support Agreements and Grants are much less strict, regulated, and complex than incorporation and securities.
 They are something that individuals or small teams can easily interface with.
 They are uniquely suited to the environment of open source development, where the contributors may have no geographic relationship, or formal organization and may be using pseudonyms.

 Open ventures may start as individuals or small, informal R&D teams.
-These teams may arrange themselves on the fly, do real, openly verifyable work and support, receive payment in cryptocurrencies, and either expand to economies of scale using these contracts and structure, or simply disband.
+These teams may arrange themselves on the fly, do real, openly verifiable work and support, receive payment in cryptocurrencies, and either expand to economies of scale using these contracts and structure, or simply disband.
 The low barrier to entry and rapid project lifecycle should produce a wealth of open ventures.
 On the successful end of the spectrum, it is not clear where the limits of the legal structure is.
 It may be possible that an individual or small team of developers could operate a very large scale open venture, comparable with any corporation.

 ## Future Development Thesis